 This guide provides instructions for the following tasks:

-Install or update the following packages:
+For Linux, install or update the following packages:

-sudo apt-get install build-essential curl git python unzip
+sudo apt-get install curl git unzip

-Install the Xcode command line tool:
+For macOS, install the Xcode command line tools:

 Download Fuchsia source